hakbot/hakbot-origin-controller/README.md

 Providers
 -------------------

-Providers are the integration points that can be controlled through the RESTjob Controller.
+Providers are the integration points that can be controlled through the Hakbot Origin Controller.
 Writing a custom provider is straight-forward and simply involves extending the BaseProvider class.

 Providers included are: